oz-mollerstuen/Functional.Whiteboarding/whiteboardingPrompts.md

 ##### The condition arr.indexOf(item) === index checks if the current item is the first occurrence of the item in the input array arr.
 If it is, then the item is unique, and the filter method includes it in the result array.

 ##### Finally, the function returns the result array containing only the unique elements of the input array arr.
+#
+# Edge cases to consider:

+* Input with empty array: removeDuplicates([]) - The function should handle the input of an empty array and return an empty array.

+* Input with non-unique elements only: removeDuplicates([1, 1, 1, 1, 1]) - The function should return a unique array with only one occurrence of the same element.

+* Input with different data types: removeDuplicates([1, "hi", [], {}, null, undefined, 1, "hi"]) - The function should handle different data types and return an array of unique elements.

+* Input with multiple occurrences of null and undefined: removeDuplicates([null, undefined, null, undefined]) - The function should handle multiple occurrences of null and undefined and return an array with only one occurrence of each.

+* Input with complex data structures: removeDuplicates([[1, 2, 3], [1, 2, 3], {a: 1, b: 2}, {a: 1, b: 2}]) - The function should handle complex data structures and return an array of unique elements.
+#
 # Problem 3: Compressing Strings

 ## Write an algorithm that takes a string with repeated characters and compresses them, using a number to show how many times the repeated character has been compressed.
 For instance, aaa would be written as 3a.
 Solve the problem with and without recursion.